brianedw/RFMath/GoldenSamples/MultiplierSamples/README.md

 A few of the measurements where taken with slightly denser grid, e.g. 128x128.

-In the OLD File, the old measurements are inclouded, perhaps for measurements, reference or cross validation of the results.
+In the OLD File, the old measurements are included, perhaps for measurements, reference or cross validation of the results.